osmond/flora/README.md

 - Generate an AI-powered care plan when creating a plant.
 - Polished UI with Inter typography and improved form interactions.
 - Saving a plant now shows a success toast and redirects to its detail page.
+- Optional HTTP Basic Auth to gate access when deploying.

 ## Development